+Polycrystalline samples of ${\rm A_2ScSbO_6}$ (${\rm A=Sr, Ca}$) were prepared by solid state reaction method at room temperature, as described in Ref. \cite{Faik2012}.
+The bandgaps of the room temperature phases of these compounds were determined from the diffuse reflectance measurements in the UV-Vis range as suggested by Davis and Mott \cite{DavisMott}.
+The diffuse reflectance spectrum were obtained using a Perkin-Elmer 950 UV/Vis/NIR spectrophotometer.
+It was later converted to an equivalent Kubelka-Munk (KM) absorption spectrum:

+where $R_\infty= R_{\rm sample}/R_{\rm Spectralon}$ is the reflectance of the sample relative to a reference sample (Spectralon), $\alpha$ is the absorption coefficient and $s$ is the scattering coefficient.
+In the vicinity of the absorption edge, the energy dependence of the absorption coefficient can be expressed as \cite{DavisMott,linear}:

+where $A$ is the proportionality constant, $h\nu$ is the energy of the incident photon and $E_{\rm g}$ is the optical bandgap energy.
+The values of $n$ can be appropriately chosen between $n=1/2$ and $2$ corresponding, respectively, to direct and indirect transitions.
+Thus, the bandgap can be obtained by inverting the above relation and, using Eq. (\ref{eqn:km}), plotting $[F(R_\infty) h\nu]^{1/n}$ with suitable $n$ as a function of energy.
+The intercept of the linear part of the spectrum near the absorption edge on the energy axis is equal to the bandgap.

-\section{Computational Details}
+\subsection{Computational Details}

-We employ the full-potential linear augmented plane wave (FP-LAPW) method within the framework of density functional theory (DFT), as implemented in WIEN2k\cite{BlahaWIEN2k}, to calculate the electronic structure.
-In this work, we study monoclinic $P21/n$, tetragonal I4/m and Cubic $Fm \bar{3}m$ phases.
-The tetragonal I2/m could not be studied due to limitations of WIEN2k.\footnote{WIEN2k currently supports only one of the standard representations for the monoclinic $B2/m$ systems, (space group $\#$12).
-Although it has been suggested that a representation for I2/m (or C2/m) in terms of B2/m exits, we were unable to perform the corresponding transformations.
-For details, please see: http://www.mail-archive.com/wien@zeus.theochem.tuwien.ac.at/msg08149.html .} Furthermore, the high temperature cubic $Fm \bar{3}m$ phase was not obtained by the authors of Ref. \cite{Faik2012}.
-In this phase, only one O position is variable.
-All other atomic positions are fixed due to symmetry.
-The relaxed atomic position for the O atom in this phase has been obtained using the WIEN2k ``minimum position" geometry optimization code$-$MINI.
-The optimal atomic position minimizes the total energy.
-The $x$-coordinate for the O atom is found to be 0.24514.
+We employ the full-potential linear augmented plane wave (FPLAPW) method within the framework of density functional theory (DFT), as implemented in WIEN2k \cite{BlahaWIEN2k}, to calculate the electronic density of states (DOS), bandstructure, and optical response.
+As the high temperature cubic $Fm \bar{3}m$ phase was not obtained by the authors of Ref. \cite{Faik2012} during the synthesis, we obtain the relaxed atomic positions by volume optimization in WIEN2k together with the force switch.
+In this phase, we consider the estimated lattice parameter at 660 K \cite{Faik2012}.
+All the atomic positions, except for Oxygen atom, are fixed due to symmetry.
+The optimal atomic position for Oxygen was found to be ($0.2554,0,0$).